 13.2 Performance Tests.

 Contractor is responsible for conducting and supervising the Performance Tests as part of the Work and such tests may be witnessed by Owner and its designated representatives.
 The notices required, the procedures to be followed and the method of evaluation of the results of such tests shall be as provided in Exhibit E-3 and the detailed test procedure to be developed by Contractor.

+13.3 Subcontract Liquidated Damages.

+Any and all liquidated damages, whether for delay in performance, delivery or completion, or for performance, non-performance or substandard performance of any Equipment, which are or may be payable under any Subcontract or purchase order shall inure to the benefit of and accrue to Owner, and in the event Contractor receives (or has the right to obtain or receive) any such liquidated damages from any Subcontractor or supplier in respect of any delay in performance, delivery or completion, or for performance, non-performance or substandard performance of any Equipment, Contractor shall immediately forward the entire amount of such liquidated damages to Owner.

 ARTICLE 14